Huge India Packing List (Everything in One Checklist)

 India is a conservative society, so travellers need to take care of how they dress.
 It is important you don’t pack skimpy clothes and, more than covering your shoulders, it is important to cover your bum.
 Avoid wearing tight tops and shorts.
 Men need to also watch that they wear non-revealing clothes, as well.

-In bars, clubs and five-star hotels of big cities, (like Mumbai and Delhi) people dress as they might in less conservative countries.
+In bars, clubs and five-star hotels in big cities, (like Mumbai and Delhi) people dress as they might in less conservative countries.
 So pack according to your travel itinerary and activities.

 Cotton scarves, or dupattas as they are called in India, are useful for covering the head at holy sites, and for covering up generally.

 Shopping at the local markets is fun and means on your flight to India you can carry less baggage with the intention of buying most outfits in India.
 The cities like Delhi have huge markets with Punjabi dresses as cheap as $3 USD.

 You’ll have loads of fun shopping in the markets for nice dresses and loose pants in India.
 For an idea of the outfits you’ll find in the markets – see below.
-Or click on the picture to buy if you really can’t stand to fly there without one or two gorgeous outfits.
+Or click on the picture to buy if you can’t stand to fly there without one or two gorgeous outfits.